-West Yorkshire Police deal with four incidents of domestic abuse every hour.
+In 2017 West Yorkshire Police dealt with over six incidents of domestic abuse every hour.

 What is domestic abuse?